drogue-iot/blog.drogue.io/content/2021-11-08-introducing-drogue-server/index.md

 We have seen how you can get up and running with Drogue Cloud running on bare metal using a single binary.
 This enables quicker turneround times when developing Drogue Cloud, but also paves the way for running Drogue Cloud in more environments.
 Finally, we've seen examples of using [Drogue Device](https://github.com/drogue-iot/drogue-device) applications to connect.

-But, this is only showing some of the potential.
-Future work includes:

-* Configuring different PostgreSQL, Keycloak and Kafka host and credentials
-* Expose more Drogue Cloud services such as the CoAP endpoint, MQTT integration and Websocket integration services.
+Future work is to expose more Drogue Cloud services such as the CoAP endpoint, and Websocket integration services.
+Enabling the server to work with externally hosted PostgreSQL, Kafka and Keycloak would also be interesting.

 If you'd like to help out in these areas, join our [community](https://matrix.to/#/#drogue-iot:matrix.org)!